New IRS "No Private Letter Ruling" Policy: Sec. 355 Transactions and a Shrinking PLR Safety Net

 Ms. Ridgway’s practice encompasses corporate and general business tax law, with extensive experience in advising on the most tax-efficient structures for corporate transactions, including bankruptcy reorganizations and other restructuring transactions by distressed businesses.
 She has spoken and written extensively on corporate transactional tax issues, particularly relating to spin-offs and distressed business workouts.Close

 Steptoe & Johnson

-Mr. Kidder is a member of the firm’s Business Solutions Department.
-His practice focuses on federal income taxation issues, with emphasis on the taxation of corporate entities and cross-border transactions.
-He advises clients on structuring corporate transactions, including mergers, acquisitions and spin-off transactions for large public corporations, and closely held businesses.
-Mr. Kidder also advises clients on international issues, including deferral, foreign tax credits, and tax treaty matters.Close
+Mr. Kidder focuses on federal income taxation issues, with particular emphasis on the taxation of corporate entities and cross-border transactions, including matters involving consolidated returns.
+He advises clients on structuring corporate transactions, including mergers, acquisitions, spin-offs and internal restructurings for large public corporations, as well as closely held businesses.
+He also advises clients on international issues, including deferral, foreign tax credits, and tax treaty matters.Close

 William R. Pauls